-Rule 4.1 Political and Campaign Activities of Judges and Judicial Candidates in General

-- (A) Except as permitted by law,\ or by Rules 4.2, 4.3, and 4.4, a judge or a judicial candidate\ shall not: - (1) act as a leader \ in, or hold an office in, a political organization;\ - (2) make speeches on behalf of a political organization; - (3) publicly endorse or oppose a candidate for any public office; - (4) (a) solicit funds for, pay an assessment to a political organization or candidate for public office, or - (b) make a contribution\ to a political organization or a candidate for public office in excess of state law for any individual candidate; - (5) attend or purchase tickets for dinners or other events sponsored by a political organization or a candidate for public office; - (6) publicly identify himself or herself as a candidate of a political organization; - (7) seek, accept, or use endorsements from a political organization; - (5) speak on behalf of his or her candidacy through any medium, including but not limited to advertisements, websites, or other campaign literature; - (8)(6) personally solicit\ or accept campaign contributions other than through a campaign committee as authorized by Rules 4.2 and 4.4; - (9)(7) use or permit the use of campaign contributions for the private benefit of the judge, the candidate, or others;
+- RULE 4.1 Political and Campaign Activities of Judges and Judicial Candidates in General - (A) Except as permitted by law, or by Rules 4.2, 4.3, and 4.4, a judge or a judicial candidate shall not: - (1) act as a leader in a political organization; - (2) make speeches on behalf of a political organization; - (3) publicly endorse or, except for the judge or candidate's opponent, publicly oppose another candidate for public office; - (4) (a) solicit funds for a political organization or a candidate for public office, or - (b) make a contribution to a candidate for public office; - (5) attend or purchase tickets for dinners or other events sponsored by a candidate for public office; - (6) personally solicit or accept campaign contributions other than as authorized by Rules 4.2 and 4.4; - (7) use or permit the use of campaign contributions for the private benefit of the judge, the candidate, or others; - (8) use court staff, facilities, or other court resources in a campaign for judicial office in a manner prohibited by state law or Judicial Branch personnel policies;

-- (10)(8) use court staff, facilities, or other court resources in a campaign for judicial office in a manner prohibited by state law or Judicial Branch personnel policies; - (11)(9) knowingly,\ or with reckless disregard for the truth, make any false or misleading statement; - (12)(10) make any statement that would reasonably be expected to affect the outcome or impair the fairness of a matter pending\ or impending\ in any court; or - (13)(11) in connection with cases, controversies, or issues that are likely to come before the court, make pledges, promises, or commitments that are inconsistent with the impartial\ performance of the adjudicative duties of judicial office. - (B) A judge or judicial candidate shall take reasonable measures to ensure that other persons do not undertake, on behalf of the judge or judicial candidate, any activities prohibited under paragraph (A), except as permitted by Rule 4.4.
+- (9) knowingly, or with reckless disregard for the truth, make any false or misleading statement; - (10) make any statement that would reasonably be expected to affect the outcome or impair the fairness of a matter pending or impending in any court; or - (11) in connection with cases, controversies, or issues that are likely to come before the court, make pledges, promises, or commitments that are inconsistent with the impartial performance of the adjudicative duties of judicial office. - (B) A judge or judicial candidate shall take reasonable measures to ensure that other persons do not undertake, on behalf of the judge or judicial candidate, any activities prohibited under paragraph (A), except as permitted by Rule 4.4.